manasi584/CustomerChurn_ML_model/README.md

 ## Customer Churn Prediction Model using Random Forest
 This project develops a predictive model to anticipate customer churn for a telecom company using machine learning techniques, specifically Random Forest.
-The model uses customer demographics, usage patterns, and service interaction data to predict whether a customer is likely to churn.
+The model uses customer demographics, usage patterns, and service interaction data to predict whether a customer is likely to churn with an accuracy of approximately 79%.

 #### Requirements:
 - Python 3.9